darraghstudent/test-github-pages/docs/index.md

   Reference pages are information oriented descriptions of this project mechanics

 - [Explanation](expanation/explanation.md)
-  Introduction and overview of Project
+  Explanation, or discussions, clarify and illuminate a particular topic.
+They broaden the documentation’s coverage of a topic.

   ![DIVIO system for documentation](images/overview.png)